thinkjs/www.thinkjs.org/view/en/doc/2.0/specification.md

 ## Specification

-### Lowercase file path
+###  File Path Must Be Lowercased

-You always deploy project in Linux system, although it's developed in Windows or Mac OSX.
+Generally, ThinkJS projects would be deployed in Linux environment, although they are developed in Windows or Mac OSX environment.

-It's case insensitive in Windows and Mac, but Linux is sensitive.
-So it's very easy to take problem in online.
+In Windows and Mac, file paths are not case-sensitive, but in Linux they are case-sensitive.
+This may result in errors after deployed projects online.

-To avoid this happened, it's a good advice that all file path defined with lowercase word.
-By the way, ThinkJS will scan your project file after service start successfully.
-If you has uppercase name it will return warning such as:
+To avoid this happen, it's recommended that all file paths use lowercase.
+This way, ThinkJS will scan your project paths after service started, and return warning messages like this if it found uppercase paths:

 ```text
 [2015-10-13 10:36:59] [WARNING] filepath `admin/controller/apiBase.js` has uppercases.
 ```
-### Indent with 2 spaces
+### Indent Two Spaces

-It often has complicated logic such as if-else or async action to add your code's indent in Node.js.
-It's advice to take 2 spaces as your indentation to prevent indentation too long.
+Sometimes, complicated logic will result in multi-levels indent in Node.js.
+We advice each line intent two spaces to prevent indent too deep.

-### Use ES6 grammar
+### Use ES6 Grammars

-ES6 has lots of new feature that can make our code simple and effective.
-It has support parts of ES6 feature in latest Node.js.
-You can use Babel compile your program to support all features.
+ES6 has lots of new features that can make our code simple and effective.
+Node.js has supported much of ES6 features in the latest version.
+You can use Babel compile your code to support all features.

-### Do not use constructor method
+### Do Not Use constructor Method

-If you use `class` to instance class in ES6, you can use `constructor` method to make something auto run when it's instanced.
+If you use ES6's `class`, the `constructor` method can be used to make something auto run when it's instantiated.
 For example:

 ```js
 export default class think.base {